CodeTechDoll/CreativeAICourse/README.md

 **Objective**: This course aims to provide an in-depth understanding of generative AI techniques, and their applications in game development, music generation, and AI-controlled cars.
 By the end of the course, students should be able to create projects in these areas and teach others how to do the same.

+# Current Work:
+Still learning and researching Generative AI topics to better explain and educate in this lesson.
+I have made another repo to store my lesson thoughts in but will probably just migrate and refactor here.
+Expect an expansion of content soon!~

 ## Course Outline

 ### 1. Introduction to Artificial Intelligence and Machine Learning